Mapping Normandy: A Brief History of the Campaign

 Troops from the British 3rd Infantry Division press on towards Caen on D-Day.
 (IWM)

-This map was arduous to make, in that it took nearly 10 hours to complete, because instead of separating the various component actions of June 6 into three entities — the airborne landings, the main beach assault and the push inland and the German counterattack — I sought to encompass every aspect of the eastern British sector into a single map.
-However, in comparison to my map of “Utah” Beach which can be found below, this map was also frustrating to make because of a paucity of information.
+The above map was arduous to make, in that it took nearly 10 hours to produce.
+Instead of separating the various component actions of June 6 into three entities — the airborne landings, the main beach assault and the push inland and the German counterattack — I sought to encompass every aspect of the eastern British sector into a single map.
+However, in comparison to my map of “Utah” Beach which can be found further below, this map was also frustrating to create because of a paucity of information.

 Somalia, 3 October 1993